Nothing Left to Do But Cry: Plot

 The film opens in the Tuscan countryside.
-Mario (a janitor) and his friend, Saverio (a teacher) are stopped at a level crossing, waiting for the train to pass.
+Mario (a janitor) and his friend Saverio (a teacher) are stopped at a level crossing, waiting for the train to pass.
 The two friends trust each other.
-Among other things, Saverio is worried about his sister Gabriella, who fell into depression for the failure of her relationship with an American boy.
-The wait continues, and they eventually decide to travel a road in the fields.
-After a while they are stuck with their car in the middle of the countryside.
-When evening comes, it begins to rain.
+Among other things, Saverio is worried about his sister Gabriella, who fell into depression after the failure of her relationship with an American boy.
+The wait continues and they eventually decide to travel down a road in the fields.
+After a while they find themselves with their car stuck in the middle of the countryside.
+When the evening comes, it begins to rain.
 The two find accommodation in an inn for the night, in a room that already hosts another person.

-The next morning as soon as they wake up they see, having fun, the guest urinating from the window, but their laughter are immediately truncated by the hiss of a spear that kills him.
-Mario and Saverio see fonding people in the black cloak on horseback, rush to the ground floor and find other people, dressed in a very strange way.
-Increducts make themselves be said by a man where they find themselves and discover that they are fried, an imaginary Tuscan village, in 1492. considering it first a terrible joke, they must resign themselves to the harsh reality making themselves hosting from Vitellozzo, the brother of the killed man, Remigio, who tells them of a terrible feud with such a Giuliano del Capecchio, who is exterminating his family.
-Once in the village they know Parisina, a mother of Vitellozzo and the late Remigio and begin to work in their slaughter shop.
+The next morning they wake up and are amused by the sight of the guest urinating out of the window, but their laughter is immediately truncated by the hiss of a spear that kills him.
+Mario and Saverio see people in a black cloak fleeing on horseback, then rush to the ground floor and find other people, all dressed in a strange way.
+In disbelief, they ask a man where they are and are told they are in Frittole, an imaginary Tuscan village, at the end of the 15th century.
+At first they consider it a joke in bad taste, they soon resign themselves to the harsh reality of having travelled back in time and manage to get hosted by Vitellozzo, the brother of the killed man, Remigio, who tells them of a terrible feud with a man named Giuliano del Capecchio, who is exterminating his family.
+Once in the village they meet Parisina, mother of Vitellozzo and the late Remigio, and begin to work in their butcher shop.

-In the Renaissance context of the village, the most disparate episodes happen.
-Saverio immediately seems comfortable, while Mario does not want to settle down; Soon, however, during a religious function, Mario makes the acquaintance of Pia, a girl of a rich family, with whom he begins to see himself looking out from the surrounding wall of her house.
+Saverio immediately becomes at ease with living in the Renaissance, while Mario does not want to settle down.
+However, during a religious function, Mario makes the acquaintance of Pia, a girl from a rich family, and falls in love with her.
+He begins to frequent her, showing himself outside of the wall surrounding her house.
 In the meantime, Vitellozzo is arrested and Saverio and Mario write a letter to Girolamo Savonarola, in vain, to obtain his liberation.

-Saverio (who continues to tell Mario to ask Pia if he has a friend to introduce him) does not hide a certain annoyance for the meetings between Mario and the young Pia and complains that he always remains and only him to work in the butcher shop.
-Driven by his political-intellectual ardor, he convinces his friend to travel to Spain, in order to reach Christopher Columbus and dissuade him from leaving for the Indies and discovering America, so that, in the future, his sister cannot meet the American boy who left her.
-In an unspecified place the two come across a beautiful amazon, Astriaha, which intimidates them by throwing an arrow against their wagon.
+Saverio shows some annoyance with the meetings between Mario and the young Pia, keeps telling his friend to ask Pia if she has any female friend to introduce to him and complains that he always remains alone working in the butcher shop.
+Driven by his political-intellectual fervour, Saverio convinces his friend to travel to Spain, in order to reach Christopher Columbus and dissuade him from leaving for the Indies and discovering America.
+By doing this, Saverio intends to alter history so that in the future his sister cannot meet the American boy who left her.
+In an unspecified place the two come across a beautiful amazon, Astriaha, who intimidates them by throwing an arrow against their wagon.

 At this point the story differs depending on the version, standard or extended.